 Noise.
-An unescapable challenge is the noise inherent in the data.
+The noise inherent in the data is another challenge.
 The PMTs are so sensitive to light that they can record hits even in the absence of nearby muons.

 These hits can arise from photons generated either by radioactive decay inside the PMT [12].

-Computational Constraints.
-The reconstruction algorithms are also limited in complexity by the computing resources available at the South Pole.
-The track reconstruction algorithm has to process about 3000 muons per second, so algorithms with excessive computational demands are discouraged.
+212 Computational Constraints.
+The reconstruction algorithms are also limited in 213 complexity by the computing resources available at the South Pole.
+The track 214 reconstruction algorithm has to process about 3,000 muons per second, algo-215 rithms with excessive computational demands are discouraged.